mandresm/git4teams_exercise/README.md

 ## Decoration items (list)
 > Super cute kitten-themed balloons
 > Plastic-free, biodegradable vegan confetti
+> The shiniest party lights you have ever seen
+> Nikolay's latest fancy plots

 ## Blacklist (list)
 > Who are we not inviting